SandraBotica/nosql-challenge/README.md

     Question 3.
 The top 5 establishments, with a rating Value of 5, sorted by lowest hygiene score and within 0.01 degree of the Penang Flavours restaurant.
+                The DataFrame initially had the hygiene score and latitude and longitude as dictionary key:value.
+                Changed the DataFrame to just display the values, separating the latitiude and longitude.
                 Converted to a pandas DataFrame.

     Question 4.
 55 Local Authorities, Hygiene score 0.